 Multiple Sclerosis (MS)

 Interleukin-7 receptor alpha.
-In 2007, Dr. Simon Gregory led a team that identified a genetic association between a single nucleotide polymorphism (SNP) in the Interleukin-7 receptor alpha (Il7rα) gene and MS. This SNP, the change in of a single letter in the sequence of the DNA, leads to an alteration of the levels of IL7R protein produced and to increased risk of developing MS.
+In 2007, Dr. Simon Gregory led a team that identified a genetic association between a single nucleotide polymorphism (SNP) in the Interleukin-7 receptor alpha (Il7rα) gene and MS. The SNP, which is a change in of a single letter in the sequence of the DNA, leads to an alteration of the levels of IL7R protein produced and to increased risk of developing MS.

-Ongoing research in Dr. Gregory’s lab focuses on the development of genetically modified mice that replicate the IL7R protein levels produced by humans who do and do not harbor the SNP.
-Further, Dr. Gregory and colleagues at University of Texas Medical Branch published a paper in Cell (2017) that identified an RNA helicase protein (DDX39B) as being important for proper processing of IL7R protein and subsequently as a novel risk factor for MS.
+Ongoing research in Dr. Gregory’s lab, together with colleagues at University of Texas Medical Branch published a paper in Cell that identified an RNA helicase protein (DDX39B) as being important for regulating IL7R protein and show that the gene is itself a novel risk factor for MS.

 Novel drug that moderates MS severity.
-Dr. Gregory’s lab, in collaboration with Duke Drs.
-Eric Benner (Pediatrics) and Mari Shinohara (Immunology), is exploring the effects of a naturally occurring molecule on autoimmune disease.
-Dr. Gregory and colleagues have found that that the molecule moderates the production of pro-inflammatory immune cells and aids in recovery from neuronal damage.
+In collaboration with Drs.
+Eric Benner (Pediatrics) and Mari Shinohara (Immunology) at Duke, Dr. Gregory’s lab is exploring the effects of a naturally occurring molecule 20-Hydroxycholesterol (20HC) in the context of an animal model of MS. Dr. Gregory and colleagues have found that 20HC not only decreases the production of pro-inflammatory immune cells but it also aids in recovery from neuronal damage by triggering remyelination via special cells in the brain.
+This exciting ongoing research is the basis of a grant submission currently under review.

 Laboratory Analyst I